cloudevents/sdk-go/README.md

 - [ ] Fill in Event.Context defaults with values (like ID and time) if nil/empty.
 - [x] Might be nice to have the client have a Receive hook.
+- [ ] Might be an issue with zero body length requests.

 ### Webhook
 - [ ] Implement Auth in webhook